 5. Communicate with the event organizer

-A good communication is the key to success for anything.
-Same goes for filming a conference.
-The video crew should always have a great communication with the event organizer – they need to understand what is the purpose of the video, what the event organizer wants to highlight and promote and what kind of message to convey.
-As a videographer, always talk to the person in charge at the event, get their contact and go to them for any questions or concerns you might have.
+Good communication is the key to success for anything.
+The same goes for filming a conference.
+The video crew should always have great communication with the event organizer – they need to understand what is the purpose of the video, what the event organizer wants to highlight and promote, and what kind of message to convey.
+As a videographer, always talk to the person in charge at the event, get their contact, and go to them for any questions or concerns you might have.
 It’s better to fix something right there instead of trying to cover up your mistakes later.

 6. Hope for the best, but prepare for the worst

 Never forget to bring an additional piece of equipment.
 If your microphone doesn’t work when you start recording the interviews, you will avoid a disaster by bringing another one with you.
 A small thing like this can make you look good in the eyes of your client.
 Remember to charge your batteries and maybe bring an extra one in case something goes wrong.
 Even when you are sure that you have every piece of equipment, you can never be too careful.
 Besides, it wouldn’t cost you anything to bring an extra piece of equipment and it might make you a hero.

 Yes, you have done your venue scouting and your shooting schedule is ready, all your equipment is here.
 Still, show up for the filming early, go for at least one hour before registration opens.
 This is just another part of the preparation and the “prepare for the worst” scenario.
 Who knows, maybe there have been some changes in the organization and they moved the registration booth to a different location.
 If you have already found the perfect spot for shooting, this will require finding a new one.
 Better safe, than sorry.

 8. Look out for the empty chairs and bored faces